keptn-sandbox/keptn-quality-gate-python/README.md

 Dockerized Python script that will call the Keptn Quality Gate API.

 Script logic:
-1. call "start evaluation" API and and save the "keptncontext"
+1. call "start evaluation" Keptn API and and save the "keptncontext"
-1. while loop with 30 second wait between calls to "evaluate results" API using the "keptncontext"
+1. while loop with 30 second wait between calls to "evaluate results" Keptn API using the "keptncontext"
 1. will return value of ```pass```, ```fail```, or ```warning``` by default
 1. To get the full JSON evaluation details, use the ```--evaluationdetails``` argument
 1. throws python exception with errors or no result